There are two options for assessing your math skills, the ISSA (Informed Student Self-Assessment) and the College Level Math assessment.

 Since the ISSA can be taken on any device with Internet access and does not require supervision, there are no practice questions for the ISSA.
 You can take this assessment as many times as you would like.

-Your assessment placement results will be available online on InSite within 24 business hours of completing the assessment.
-Find your results under the
+Your placement results will be available online on InSite within 24 business hours of completing the assessment.
+The online placement results (formerly Multiple Measures) will be available in your student record after 24 business hours.

 Please note: Assessment Center staff cannot give results over the phone, mail, fax, or email.